EEgunn/Data_Course_GUNN/README.md

 but trying to type with these stilettos is even more sad I'm super excited for this class ><
 What does the -m after git commit mean?
+I can't believe humans have figured all this stuff out.